 B • The native soil needs to be prepared and compacted in the same way that one would prepare a traditional base installation, using a hand tamper or plate compactor. • This area should be as smooth as possible to get rid of high or low spots within about 3/8 in (10 mm). • Using a string level (stakes and a string line), tie the string to the stakes to establish level according to which the final slope will be measured (minimum of 1 degree to the desired final paver level). • Once the final level is achieved, proceed to step 3.

-STEP 3 • Addition of Geo-Fabric levelling and compacting bedding sand
+STEP 3 • Addition of Geo-Fabric (non-woven Gator Fabric 4,4) levelling and compacting bedding sand

-A • Lay down the geo-fabric and cover the complete excavated area.
+A • Lay down the non-woven Gator Fabric 4,4 and cover the complete excavated area and side.

 STEP 4 • Installation of the Gator Base